indyhackers/indyhackers.org/README.md

 To access the admin pages, visit `http://localhost:3000/admins/sign_in` and use the seeded admin `admin@example.com` with password `indyhacker`

+## Tests

+Tests can be ran with `$ bundle exec rake spec` or `$bundle exec rspec`

+For the system (end-to-end) specs, Google Chrome is required to be installed on the system running the tests.

 ## To Do

 These are ideas, anyway.